Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 The company had previously had another steamer by this name, delivered in Oct.-1883 as Gambetta to S. M. Kuhnle, Bergen, 564 gt.
 Purchased by Knut Knutsen O.A.S. in July-1912 and renamed Varø, then Varøy in 1916.
 Ran aground on Aug.
 16-1922 near Langanes, Iceland on a voyage Haugesund-Siglufjordur in ballast.
 The captain was fined.

-The text on this page was compiled with the help of: "Våre gamle skip", Leif M. Bjørkelund & E. H. Kongshavn (pre war history), "Nortraships flåte", J. R. Hegland, "Sjøforklaringer fra 2. verdenskrig", Volume II, Norwegian Maritime Museum - (ref.
+The text on this page was compiled with the help of: "Våre gamle skip", Leif M. Bjørkelund & E. H. Kongshavn (pre war history), "Nortraships flåte", J. R. Hegland, "Sjøforklaringer fra 2. verdenskrig", Volume II, Norwegian Maritime Museum and misc. - (ref.
 My sources).

 Be